Usage¶

 accessibleWith: {

-wheelchair: false
+wheelchair: true,

 }